mlabs-haskell/plutus-simple-model/README.md

 It executes an action and during execution it omits all logging of TXs and info level messages.
 But errors are logged.
 If we want more fine-grain control we can use `noLogTx` and `noLogInfo`.

+#### Logging blockchain state

+The ability to observe what's going on in the blockchain is a great way to understand things.
+To log balances use `logBchState` action, which saves current state as a log entry.
+To show log use `testNoErrorsTrace` helper (see below).

 ### How to check balances

-There are useful functions to check not absolute balances but blaance transitions.
+There are useful functions to check not absolute balances but balance transitions.
 We have type `BalanceDiff` and we can construct it with function:

 ```haskell